Get Ahead of Your Nose Allergies!

 – Beth H, 18-year old son Ben, January 2019

-Nasal allergies, also called allergic rhinitis, occur when something you’re allergic to irritates the mucous membrane of the nose.
+Nose allergies, also called nasal allergies or allergic rhinitis, occur when something you’re allergic to irritates the mucous membrane of the nose.
 Many individuals with allergic rhinitis are also prone to eye allergies, and allergic rhinitis tends to make asthma symptoms worse for individuals who suffer from both conditions.

 Seasonal Allergic Rhinitis (Hay Fever)